 Every religion has succumbed to the pressures of modernity and turned into something very different from what it was two hundred years ago, perhaps with the sole exception of Islam.

-Publicly visible Muslim responses to the pressures of modernity have varied between compromising modernist responses and irrational extremist responses, and many shades in between, all of which are based on insufficient religious training.
-The real Muslim response,
+Publicly visible Muslim responses to the pressures of modernity however have spanned the entire spectrum between compromising modernist responses to irrational extremist responses.
+These different shades have been based on insufficient religious training.

 How does a Muslim know where his religion stands in the modern context?

 The real Muslim response, is a properly informed re-statement of what our scholars have been saying for the past 1400 years, particularly what they have said in the discipline of legal methodology (usul al-fiqh).
 Someone who understands the theoretical bases of Legal Methodology, the logical structure our entire religion is based on, knows exactly where they stand with respect to everything – with respect to the bases of all knowledge and events in this temporal realm.
 This logical structure is what gives the ultimate context to all knowledge and events in our lives.
 Someone who doesn’t understand this structure will not know where they stand with respect to anything.

 What shall I know coming out of the course?

 The student will leave with a thorough understanding of how to discover what exactly Allah Most High wants of us.
 The student will also be prepared for the next level course in practical legal methodology, LMT201: The Waraqat Explained, which focuses on how to interact with the primary sources to derive rulings.